Skip to main content

 Who Qualifies for Adult Adoption

-Adult adoption in Arizona is not open-ended.
-The statute limits who can be adopted to specific categories: adults between 18 and 21 who consent, or adults of any age who are a current or previous stepchild, niece, nephew, cousin, or grandchild of the adopting person.
-Foster parents may also adopt a former foster child if they maintained a continuous family relationship for five or more years.
+Adult adoption is not open-ended.
+The statute limits who can be adopted to specific categories.
+These include adults between 18 and 21 who consent, or adults of any age who are a current or previous stepchild, niece, nephew, cousin, or grandchild of the adopting person.
+Foster parents may also adopt a former foster child if they kept a continuous family relationship for five or more years.

 Any adult person may adopt either another adult person who is at least eighteen years of age and not more than twenty-one years of age and who consents to the adoption or another adult person who is a current or previous stepchild or a niece, nephew, cousin or grandchild of the adopting person, by an agreement of adoption approved by a decree of adoption of the court in the county in which either the person adopting or the person adopted resides.